wernsey/chip8/README.md

 * According to [7], the upper 256 bytes of RAM is used for the display, but it seems that modern interpreters don't do that.
 Besides, you'd need 1024 bytes to store the SCHIP's hi-res mode.
 * `hp48_flags` is not cleared between runs (See [11]); I don't make any effort to persist them, though.
 * Apparently there are CHIP-8 interpreters out there that don't use the standard 64x32 and 128x64 resolutions, but I don't support those.
 * As far as I can tell, there is not much in terms of standard timings on CHIP-8 implementations.
-My implementation follows the notes in [12] - The interpreter refreshes the screen at 60 frames per second, and 10 instructions are executed during each frame.
+My implementation allows you to specify the speed as the number of instructions to execute per second (through the global variable `speed` in `render.c`).
+The value of 1200 instructions per second seems like a good value to start with.

 ## References